juxor/afaq/markdown/vol2intro.md

 which confirm the anarchist analysis of the harmful effects of inequality in wealth and power.

-**AFAQ** has moved its main site location (although the various aliases we have remain the same).[14]
-As a result, it also has a blog in which we post supplemental material on anarchism and news about the FAQ itself (such as updates).[15]
-Notable postings include the 2008 article marking the 150th anniversary of the use of the term “libertarian” by anarchists ([_150 years of libertarian_](http://anarchism.pageabode.com/afaq/150-years-of-libertarian)), a supplement to our appendix on anarchist symbols contained in volume 1 ([_The Red Flag of Anarchy_](http://anarchism.pageabode.com/afaq/the-red-flag-of-anarchy)) and [an unfinished appendix](http://anarchism.pageabode.com/blogs/afaq/secCapp.html) to [section C](http://anarchism.pageabode.com/afaq/secCcon.html) explaining classical economics from a socialist perspective.

 Finally, on a personal note, I dedicate this volume, like the first, to my family.
 I hope that this work will help, however slightly, to make the world a